akseidel/pywordletool/worddata/wordlist_log.md

 * miasm, Was a Wordlebot added word, but then later removed.
 Edited here 11/16/23
 * mussy, Was a Wordlebot added word, but then later removed.
 Edited here 11/16/23
 * pubis, Was a Wordlebot added word, but then later removed.
 Edited here 11/16/23
+* airer, Was a Wordlebot added word, but then later removed.
+Edited here 01/11/24
+* chaat, Was a Wordlebot added word, but then later removed.
+Edited here 01/11/24
 * doxed, Was a Wordlebot added word, but then later removed.
 Edited here 01/11/24
 * fogie, Was a Wordlebot added word, but then later removed.
 Edited here 01/11/24
 * hiree, Was a Wordlebot added word, but then later removed.
 Edited here 01/11/24